Jim-CodeHub/libModbus/README.md

 # Modbus Client(Master) library for MCU with C language

+## Version v1.o

 ## Source File

 The source code is refer to FreeModbus, On this basis, some changes has been made and became the Host-side program

 ## Feature

-Mode : ASCII / RTU / TCP (ONLY WITH POSIX API Which relay on socketcd library) Comm : EIA/TIA-232 or EIA/TIA-485 / Internet
+Mode : Only RTU mode is supported
+Comm : EIA/TIA-232 or EIA/TIA-485

 ## Next

-TCP Mode

 ## Note

+C compiler version SHOULD BE LARGER THAN 'C99'